EricAmren/Andalusian_Mapping/README.md

 A [template](/Config-file_Portable_TEMPLATE.txt) and an [example](/Config-file_Portable_MyLinux.txt) configuration files are available to explain how

 ###Advanced
+Plots and filtering steps can be run separately with the two scripts [map_mutant_Portable.sh](/scripts/map_mutant_Portable.sh) and [find_gene_Portable.sh](/scripts/find_gene_Portable.sh).

 ##How to adapt it to my own purpose ?
-This repository contain all data to perform mapping-by-sequencing/mutant-identification in Oscheius tipulae with the two strains CEW1 and JU170.
+This repository contain all data to perform mapping-by-sequencing/mutant-identification in *Oscheius tipulae* with the two strains CEW1 and JU170.

+If you want to use this pipeline with another organism, you first need a reference genome (a draft, fragmented assembly should work).
+Then you need to sequence the backgroud strain and the mapping strain and perform a variant calling to define a list of mapping SNPs.

 ##Notes:
 We named our pipeline "Andalousian_Mapping" in reference to the "Hawaïan Mapping" procedure developped in *C. elegans*, involving the Hawaïan mapping strain CB4856.
 Our *O. tipuale* mapping strain is a wild isolate sampled in Sevilla, Andalousia.